 The newest vehicle from Volkswagen is also its biggest: the aptly named 2018 Atlas.
 Why does the name fit so well?
 Because its cavernous interior can carry passengers and cargo better than anything in its class.

-The Atlas competes in a crowded segment of three-row SUVs that are a step below full-size, truck-based behemoths like the Chevrolet Suburban and Ford Expedition.
+The all-new Atlas competes in a crowded segment of three-row SUVs that are a step below full-size, truck-based behemoths like the Chevrolet Suburban and Ford Expedition.
 Its rivals include the Toyota Highlander, Honda Pilot and Chevrolet Traverse.
 Compare the Atlas with those vehicles here.

 I tested two versions of the Atlas, both with the optional V-6 engine and all-wheel drive: an SEL (priced at $43,615 including destination charges) and an SEL Premium ($49,415), the Atlas' top trim level.